zackbatist/open-archaeo/content/post/gargammel.md

 {
   "title": "gargammel",
   "description": ["Gargammel is a set of programs aimed at simulating ancient DNA fragments.
-For ancient hominin samples our program can also simulate various levels of present-day human contamination and microbial contamination.\n"], "links": {
+For ancient hominin samples our program can also simulate various levels of present-day human contamination and microbial contamination."], "links": {
     "GitHub": "https://github.com/grenaud/gargammel"
   },